fabianonline/OctoPrint-Telegram/README.md

 To allow the plugin to send messages via telegram, you have to register a telegram bot.
 Follow these steps:

 * Contact [@botfather](http://telegram.me/botfather) in Telegram Messenger.
+Either click the link or use the "new chat" / "search" feature of your telegram client to search for "@botfather".

     ![Screenshot](../screenshots/newbot1.png?raw)
-* Send `/newbot`.
+* Send `/newbot` to @botfather.
 Enter a name for the bot, e.g. "Fabians Octoprinter Bot".
 Then enter a username for the bot, e.g. "FabiansOctoprinterBot".
 This username has to end in "bot".
 * The Botfather hands you a token.
 You need this to use your bot.
 Keep this token secret!

     ![Screenshot](../screenshots/newbot2.png?raw)
 * While you're there, you could also (these steps are optional!):
  * Give your bot a nice profile picture.
-Send `/setuserpic`, select the bot and send the Octoprint logo.
+Send `/setuserpic` to @botfather, select the bot and send the Octoprint logo.

     ![Screenshot](../screenshots/newbot3.png?raw)
  * Tell the Botfather which commands are available.
 This enables Telegram to auto-complete commands to your bot.
-Send `/setcommands`, select the bot and then send this (one message with multiple lines):
+Send `/setcommands` to @botfather, select the bot and then send this (one message with multiple lines):
  ```
  abort - Aborts the currently running print.
  shutup - Disables automatic notifications till the next print ends.